aaronschweig/infrastructure/README.md

 This enabled an easy deployment workflow, with fine-grained controls.

 To deploy ArgoCD we use their [helm chart](https://argoproj.github.io/argo-helm) with the overrides specified in the `argo/values.yaml` file.
 To expose and access ArgoCD an Ingress is also specified.

+For this instance the argocd-dex server is configured to work with Github-Authentication.
+Therefore the `dex.github.clientSecret` must be put into the `argocd-secret` Secret.